Skip to main content

 Staff Page Settings:

 In the parent portal, you can include profiles of your staff members.
-This section allows you which pieces of info to include.
+This section lets you choose which pieces of information to include.
 The information is pulled from the staff screens.

 Student Defaults:

-This section lets you control the customer's ability to upload documentation and photos.
+This section lets you control whether customers can upload documentation and photos.

 Did this answer your question?